-There are so many instruments to choose from that starting from scratch can feel overwhelming.
+With so many options to choose from, starting from scratch can feel overwhelming.
 But, it doesn’t have to!
-In this article, we’ll share a little bit about five of the most popular instruments to help you decide which one to start with.
+In this article, we’ll share some of the most popular instruments to help you decide which one to start with.
 From easy to advanced choices and versatile to affordable options – there’s something for everyone.

 First, take this fun and helpful quiz that pairs you up with an instrument that matches your personality, preferences, and goals!